 Close inspection of the ribosome positions in the lamellae revealed several interesting features.
 Ribosomes could be seen associating with membranes, in patterns reminiscent of the rough endoplasmic reticulum (Fig. [5] C, Fig. [6] C) or the outer nuclear membrane (Fig. [5] D).
 We also observed ribosomes forming ring-like structures (Fig. [5] E), potentially indicating circularized mRNAs [25].
 While ribosomes were for the most part excluded from the numerous granules observed in the cytoplasm, in some cases we observed clusters of ribosomes in the inclusions of double-membraned granules described earlier (Fig. [5] F, Fig. [6] D,E).
-It is, in principle, possible that these targets are situated above or below the imaged granules, since the granule positions in Z cannot be determined using 2D projections.
-However, in the case of Fig. [6] E, the detected ribosomes span the whole lamella in the Z direction, while positions above or below a granule would result in ribosomes situated exlusively at the top or bottom of the lamella.
+It is, in principle, possible that these targets are situated above or below the imaged granules, since the granule positions in z cannot be determined using 2D projections.
+However, in the case of Fig. [6] E, the detected ribosomes span the whole lamella in the z direction, while positions above or below a granule would result in ribosomes situated exlusively at the top or bottom of the lamella.
 This conclusive evidence of ribosomes in inclusions is consistent with the earlier hypothesis that the inclusions are of cytoplasmic origin.

 Does DeCo-LACE induce aberrations that affect 2DTM?

-Between the eight lamellae we found different number of detected targets (Fig. [4] A).
-LamellaEUC 1 has in the most targets, but also has the largest surface area and contained cytoplasm from two cells.
+Within the eight lamellae we found different number of detected targets (Fig. [4] A).
+LamellaEUC 1 has the most targets, but also has the largest surface area and contained cytoplasm from two cells.
 LamellaFFF 4 had the fewest detected targets, but this particular lamella was dominated by a circular section of the nucleus, with only small pockets of cytoplasm (Fig. [S2]).
-In an attempt to normalize for these differences in lamella surface area, we compared the number of detected targets per tile in tiles that contained more than one target, which should exclude tiles with non-cytosolic content (Fig. [4] B).
+In an attempt to normalize for these differences in area containing cytoplasm, we compared the number of detected targets per tile in tiles that contained more than one target, which should exclude tiles with non-cytosolic content (Fig. [4] B).
 While this measure had less variability, there were still differences.
-LamellaEUC 4 had not only the fewest targets, but also the lowest density, which could be due to lamella being thinnest, or due to a section of the cells with a lower concentration of ribosomes.
+LamellaEUC 4 had not only the fewest targets, but also the lowest density, which could be due to this lamella being the thinnest, or due to it sectioning the cell in an area with a lower concentration of ribosomes.
 LamellaFFF 3 had a substantially higher number of ribosomes per tile.
 Since all of these lamellae were made from identical cells under identical conditions, this underscores the necessity to collect data from large numbers of lamellae to capture the inherent variability.
-When comparing the distribution of scores between lamellae, we found them to be fairly comparable with a medians SNRs ranging from 8.7 to 9.7 (Fig. [4] C).
+When comparing the distribution of scores between lamellae, we found them to be fairly comparable with median SNRs ranging from 8.7 to 9.7 (Fig. [4] C).
 LamellaEUC 1 had slightly lower scores compared to the rest, potentially due to its large size and connected mechanical instability during imaging.
 Overall, we did not observe differences in the number or SNR of detected targets between eucentric or fringe-free illumination conditions that were bigger than the observed inter-lamella variability.

 Since the SNR values of 2DTM are highly sensitive to image quality, we reasoned we could use them to verify that DeCo-LACE does not introduce a systematic loss of image quality.
 We considered non-parallel illumination introduced by the unusually condensed beam and uncharacterized aberrations near the beam periphery.
-When plotting the SNR values of detected targets in all eight lamellae as a function of their location in the tiles, we found uniformly high SNR values throughout the illuminated areas for both eucentric and fringe-free focus illumination, demonstrating that both illumination schemed are suitable for DeCo-LACE (Figure [4]D).
+When plotting the SNR values of detected targets in all eight lamellae as a function of their location in the tiles, we found uniformly high SNR values throughout the illuminated areas for both eucentric and fringe-free focus illumination, demonstrating that both illumination schemed are suitable for DeCo-LACE (Fig. [4]D).